 Never fear: this article provides a road map that will help you improve your performance.
 This process, called Amazon listing optimization, includes seven survey questions you can ask today to make sure all your work pays off.

-As you build your store, you’ll invest tremendous time and resources to drive traffic to it.
+As you build your Amazon store, you’ll invest tremendous time and resources to drive traffic to it.
 Amazon listing optimization is the next step in the process.
 Once customers find your product, what can you do to keep them engaged?

 Amazon listing optimization means taking a critical look at every aspect of your listings.
 Then, you’ll run experiments to see how the changes you make help or hinder your progress.